eikepm/acb/color-books/README.md

 ## `.acb` files

-Copy your Adobe Color Book `.acb` files in this folder.
+Copy your Adobe Color Book `.acb` files to this folder.